rmorabia/radhika.dev/_posts/2014-07-07-whats-it-like-to-have-glasses.md

 - eyesight only increased when I focus on something, otherwise, peripheral vision is probably bad enough to cause my death.
 - taking off glasses makes eyesigh the blurriest experience I've ever had.
 - I look like such a nerd.

+## Day 3: July 9th, 2014

+- Is Relativity how the real world is?
+- Why can't glasses cover your entire vision instead of the small area right in front of you?

+## Day 4: July 10th, 2014

+- The headaches, the colors, Relativity, it's all the real world.
+There is no recovery from here on out, the world has morphed to fit the way my glasses make the world look.
+- I can finally read really well, but the headaches aren't allowing me to.